westondcrewe/soma-technical-assessment/README.md

 ## Submission:

-1. Push your changes to your private repository.
+1. Push your changes to a private repository.
 2. Add `kunalgorithm` and `GeorgeL9` as collaborators.
 3. Send a link to the repository to george@cocomo.ai and kunal@cocomo.ai with the subject "Cocomo Technical Assessment Submission" for assessment.